 Sagar plays a key role in transforming our client’s complex business ideas and requirements into feasible solutions with his wealth of knowledge.Vidya Sagar Jampani, Business Unit Head (IoT) (The Master of all ‘IoT Trades’!)

-A thorough team player, Emmanuel is known for his solution oriented approach; he has always played a pivotal role in successful delivery of some of our very complex projects.Emmanuel P John, Solution Architect – IoT
+A thorough team player, Emmanuel is known for his solution-oriented approach; he has always played a pivotal role in the successful delivery of some of our complex projects.Emmanuel P John, Solution Architect – IoT

-FOTA/OTA Updates for your Connected Systems: Business Benefits
+OTA Update for Your Connected System: Business Benefits

 - Safeguard your applications against any possible security vulnerability